turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 ```
 </section>

+## Modular File Structure

+We've talked about React being modular many times, but what does it look like to have our code and project files be modular?

+One small example is to keep a modular file structure.
+This means that any and all files related to a particular component live in the same directory!
+This is pretty common in React projects, so we recommend setting up your file strucure like this each time you build a new project.
+Here's an example :)

+src 📁
+- components 📁
+    - App 📁
+        - App.js
+        - App.css
+        - App.test.js
+    - Form 📁
+        - Form.js
+        - Form.css
+        - Form.test.js
+    - Ideas 📁
+        - Ideas.js
+        - Ideas.css
+        - Ideas.test.js
+    - Etc

 ## Ideabox

 Let's get rid of all the boilerplate inside the `App.js` file.
 Yep.
 Just ERASE THAT CODE!